**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Looking for a comprehensive baby bib guide and bib pattern?
 Check out THE UNBEATABLE BABY BIB in the Laura Radniecki SHOP!

-- Fabric for the bibs: You have freedom when it comes to choosing fabric, and deciding how many layers you want your bibs to have.
-The majority of my regular food bibs that I’ll show below are three layers of flannel fabric.
-A print for the front, a solid color for the back, and another layer of solid colored flannel in the middle to add extra absorbency.
+- Fabric - You have freedom when it comes to choosing fabric, and deciding how many layers you want your bibs to have.
+The majority of my regular food bibs that I'll show below are three layers of flannel fabric.
+A print for the front, a solid color for the back, and another layer of solid-colored flannel in the middle to add extra absorbency.
 I also made some variations with terry cloth fabric for the front and then one layer of flannel for the back, so those were only two-layer bibs.

-- Velcro or snaps for the bib closure: The snaps that I used can be found here, and you need a small tool to attach them, found here.
+- Velcro or Snaps for the Bib Closure: The snaps that I used can be found here, and you need a small tool to attach them, found here.
 You use those tools and a hammer to attach the snaps.
-Some craft stores will sell a package of snaps AND the tools as a starter kit which is what I bought, so that’s an option for you too.
-A reader had some trouble attaching her snaps with the hand tool and hammer method, so these pliers are an option if you’d rather go that route to attach your snaps.
+Some craft stores sell a package of snaps and the tools as a starter kit, so that's an option for you too.
+A reader had some trouble attaching her snaps with the hand tool and hammer method, so these pliers are an option if you'd rather go that route to attach your snaps.

 How to Make a Baby Bib | Baby Bibs DIY